How Ownwell Makes Money: The Business Model Behind the Free Appeal

 Ownwell makes money by taking 25% of your first-year property tax savings.
 With roughly $15 million in venture capital funding, they're scaling a high-volume, contingency-fee model.
 They're selective about which cases they take (to keep success rates high), and they encourage annual re-enrollment for recurring revenue.

-What should I know about the contingency revenue model?
+What is Ownwell's contingency revenue model?

 Ownwell's revenue comes entirely from contingency fees.
 Here's the math at scale: